microsoft/sqlworkshops/sql2019lab/README.md

 To complete this workshop you will need the following:

-- xxxxxxxxxx
-- Access to all the scripts provided from this workshop from the GitHub repo.
+- Clone the workshop using git from https://github.com/microsoft/sqlworkshops.git.
+All the scripts and files in the labs are found in the **sql2019** folder.
+- Install the software as listed in the **Setup** section below

+Each module of this workshop can be studied and used independently of each other or taken all as a single lab.
+The Modules are designed in a sequence but you can use each of them one at a time at your own pace.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/bulletlist.png">
 <h3>Setup</h3>

-TODO: Put in all the prereqs here
+In order to complete this workshop you need to install the following software:

+- SQL Server 2019 CTP 3.1 or later.
+You can run all of the activities from this workshop on an installed SQL Server on Windows, Linux, or Containers.
+You can use the client tools on a separate computer or VM provided it has access to connect to SQL Server.
+    - For **Modules 1, 2, and 3** you only need the database engine installed
+    - **Module 4** requires you to install and enable Polybase (you don't need the Java option and you can choose a stand-alone Polybase.)
+- Install SQL Server Management Studio (SSMS) 18.1 or higher from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
+Several of the modules require features built only into SSMS.
+- Install Azure Data Studio June 2019 or higher from https://docs.microsoft.com/en-us/sql/azure-data-studio/download.
+T-SQL notebooks are used extensively in this course.
+- **Docker is required only for Module 5**.
+You can use Docker for Windows, Linux, or MacOS.
+- The WideWorldImporters sample backup from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak
+- Access to an **Azure SQL Database** is required for **Module 4**.

+This workshop was built and designed for a server or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
+You may be able to run this lab with less compute resources.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/education1.png"> <h2>Workshop Details</h2>

-This workshop uses SQL Server 2019, SQL Server Management Studio, Azure Data Studio, Docker containers, and Azure SQL Database to learn how you can solve modern data challenges with SQL Server 2019.
+This workshop uses SQL Server 2019, SQL Server Management Studio, Azure Data Studio, Docker containers, and Azure SQL Database for you to learn how you can solve modern data challenges with SQL Server 2019.

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">